Paul Verlaine

 Be languid: make your caresses sleep-bringers,

-Like your cradling gaze and your sighs.
+Like your cradling gazes and your sighs.

 Ah, the jealous embrace, the obsessive spasm,